+Ms. Crutchfield has served on the Board since 2020.
 Ms. Crutchfield is managing principal of Hudson Strategic Advisers, LLC, an economic analysis and strategic advisory firm to the energy, utility and government sectors since 2012.
 Prior to launching this consulting practice, she served as Executive Vice President and Chief Regulatory, Risk and Compliance Officer for the U.K.-based National Grid plc, a global energy provider, from 2008 to 2012.
-Crutchfield also served on the board of National Grid USA as an executive director.
-She has served in executive roles as Senior Vice President of Regulatory and External Affairs at PECO, an Exelon Company, Vice President and General Manager at TIAA-CREF, and Vice President of Energy Policy and Strategy at Duke Energy Corporation.
-Crutchfield was appointed to the Pennsylvania Public Utility Commission as Vice Chairman in 1993 and served until 1997, earning the designation as an expert in liberalizing the electric and gas markets.
+Ms. Crutchfield also served on the board of National Grid USA as an executive director.
+She has served in executive roles as Senior Vice President of Regulatory and External Affairs at PECO, an Exelon Company, from 2003 to 2008, Vice President and General Manager at TIAA-CREF, and Vice President of Energy Policy and Strategy at Duke Energy Corporation from 1997 to 2000.
+Ms. Crutchfield was appointed to the Pennsylvania Public Utility Commission as Vice Chairman in 1993 and served until 1997, earning the designation as an expert in liberalizing the electric and gas markets.
 She began her career as a commercial and investment banker.
-Crutchfield currently serves on the boards of two other publicly traded companies, Fulton Financial Corporation since 2014 and Unitil Corporation since 2012.
+Ms. Crutchfield currently serves on the boards of two other publicly traded companies, Fulton Financial Corporation since 2014 and Fortis Inc. since 2022, and previously served on the public board of Unitil Corporation.
 Ms. Crutchfield earned a bachelor's degree in economics and political science from Yale University and a Master of Business Administration with distinction in finance from Harvard Business School.
 Ms. Crutchfield is also a Leadership Fellow of the National Association of Corporate Directors (NACD).

 Ms. Crutchfield brings extensive experience leading corporate teams and has extensive knowledge of the financial industry and business practices with expertise in risk mitigation, compliance, and regulatory matters.
 She has served on the boards of several other publicly traded and privately held companies including on their compensation, governance, and risk committees.
-Ms. Crutchfield currently serves on the Nominating and Sustainability & Risk Committees.
+Ms. Crutchfield currently serves as the Chair of the Social Responsibility & Compensation Committee.

-Brian K. Ferraioli Director Since: 2017
+Brian K. Ferraioli